-Whether you post selfies on Tinder, show off your cleavage with a push-up bra, or seriously commit to arm day at the gym, it all boils down to trying to impress your intended.
-And while the sexual revolution of the ‘60s loosened everyone up a little on matters of carnal pleasure, we Americans and Brits are still pretty uptight.
+Whether you post selfies on Tinder, show off your cleavage with a push-up bra, or seriously commit to arm day at the gym and a fitness-based yoga routine, it all boils down to trying to impress your intended.
+And while the sexual revolution of the ‘60s loosened everyone up a little on matters of sex ideas, we Americans and Brits are still pretty uptight.
 We stress out over dating app bios, we’re disgusted by period sex, and we’re coy when it comes to open relationships.
 In short, we’re doing okay — but we have a long way to come.

-Different cultures around the world have their own tastes and definitions of what’s normal, some of which are downright inspiring.
-So broaden your horizons with these 10 sexual practices from around the globe that remind us the world is a big, beautiful, open-minded place.
+Different cultures around the world have their own tastes and definitions of what’s normal, some of which have downright inspiring sex ideas.
+So broaden your horizons with these 10 sexual practices in different cultures from around the globe that remind us the world is a big, beautiful, open-minded place.

 1. Mangaia, Cook Islands — the tribe with sex mentors